 Matriculation Fee-Upon first registering in any division of Emory University, a student is required to pay a matriculation fee of \$5.
 This fee is payable only once, and applies in any division of the University to which a student may subsequently transfer.
-There are no other uniform academic or administrative fees in the College of Arts and Sciences.
+There are no other uniform academic or administrative fees in the College.

-Tuition-Tuition is \$260 a quarter, providing for full-time instruction in a normal program of study, use of required facilities and equipment, medical and health service, library services, and participation in student activities.
+Tuition-Tuition is \$350 a quarter, providing for full-time instruction in a normal program of study, use of required facilities and equipment, medical and health service, library services, and participation in student activities.

-Part-time academic work (less than 12 quarter hours) is charged for at the rate of \$22 for each quarter hour.
+Part-time academic work (less than 12 quarter hours) is charged for at the rate of \$29 for each quarter hour.
 Those who take work on a part-time schedule are not eligible for medical and health service nor participation in student activities.

-Room and Board-Except for day students all students are expected to live in the dormitories and take their meals in the dining hall.
-The charge for room and board is \$185 per quarter; \$65 for room rent, \$120 for board.
+Room and Board-Except for day students, all students are expected to live in the dormitories and take their meals in the dining hall.
+The charge for room ranges from \$65 to \$75 per student per quarter.
+Meals are \$130 per quarter.
 Day students may make special arrangements for occasional meals.
 These charges are necessarily subject to change and cannot be binding upon the housing and food services, but notice of any change will be given.